TomFrost/Toady/README.md

 A brief one-liner description of what the command does.
 Shown in `!help`.

 #### help: array
 An array of strings to be sent in the `!help` command.
+Each string will be sent in its own IRC NOTICE, so this can be utilized to control line breaks.
-The following placeholders will be automatically replaced with the appropriate contents:
+The following placeholders will be automatically replaced with the appropriate
+contents:
 - *{!}* - The configured fantasy character
 - *{cmd}* - The name of the command
 - *{mod}* - The name of the mod (specified in the mod's `name` field)